 Fender’s design guru, Roger Rossmeisl, came up with a more effective way of using heavy wood.
 By routing mahogany bodies from the back to remove most of the wood, and glueing a cap over the chambers, Rossmeisl effectively created a semi-solid Telecaster.

-The Telecaster Thinline debuted in 1969 and also featured a redesigned pickguard, slanted controls and an f-hole on the bass side.
-Regular Tele pickups were installed until 1972, when Thinlines acquired the Seth Lover-designed Wide Range humbuckers.
+The Telecaster Thinline debuted in late 1968 and also featured a redesigned pickguard, slanted controls and an f-hole on the bass side.
+Regular Tele pickups were installed until late 1971, when Thinlines acquired the Seth Lover-designed Wide Range humbuckers.

 Although not officially designated a ‘Thinline’, the Rossmeisl designed rosewood-bodied Telecasters were constructed in much the same way.
 The differences are that they have no f-hole and rosewood sandwich bodies with a thin maple filling.
 Fender only made these for a couple of years from 1969 and it should be noted that the rosewood Telecaster prototype George Harrison played with The Beatles was completely solid.